-Portorož, located just 5 km away, offers more extensive accommodation options, nightlife, and spa facilities while still being close to Piran for day trips.
+Portorož, located 5 km away, offers larger hotels with more facilities, nightlife, and spa services while remaining close enough for day trips to Piran.

 Real tours, real prices, real reviews — across the four major booking platforms.
 Pick what fits your style.